elmindreda/greg/README.md

 Include `greg.h` where needed.
 Define `GREG_IMPLEMENTATION` before inclusion in exactly one compilation unit.

-Get a current OpenGL context.
+Get a current OpenGL or OpenGL ES context somehow.
 Call `gregInit`.
 If it returns non-zero, you're done.
-If it returns zero, something is broken.
+If it returns zero something is broken and you're out of luck.

 ## Backend selection